theSafdarAwan/fused.nvim/README.md

 require("fused").setup({
         -- currently only one flavour is available but Pr is welcome flavour = "dark",
+        -- set the background to transparent default false -- transparent background is not recommended for this color scheme bg_transparent = false,
         --[[
         Enable these plugins if not then set it to false or remove the whole table and set the plugins_integration to false.